bitmark-inc/docs/learning-bitmark/quick-start/working-with-bitmarks/payment-for-bitmark-cli.md

 * To the correct address

-* With the correct payment ID added as BTC/LTC OP_RETURN opcode.
+* With the correct payment ID added as a BTC/LTC OP_RETURN opcode.

 Because common wallets do not support attaching the Bitmark blockchain payment identifier to the BTC/LTC transactions, Bitmark provides an app called the Bitmark Wallet to pay for Bitmark transactions that come from the Bitmark-CLI.

 ### About the Bitmark Wallet

 The Bitmark Wallet is a dual-currency wallet, supporting both bitcoin and litecoin.
-It allows the sending of multiple payments to different addresses and the attaching of a hex data item to a transaction using the OP_RETURN feature of BTC/LTC.
+It allows a user to send multiple payments to different addresses and to attach a hex data item to a transaction using the OP_RETURN feature of BTC/LTC.

-The wallet is a command-line tool which is written in Go and cannot work standalone; it can only send bitcoin and litecoin transactions via a correct configured `bitcoind` and/or `litecoind`.
+The wallet is a command-line tool which is written in Go and cannot work standalone; it can only send bitcoin and litecoin transactions via a correctly configured `bitcoind` and/or `litecoind`.
 Depending on the configuration of `bitcoind` and `litecoind`, the payment transactions are submitted as mainnet coins or testnet coins.

 Features: